beave/meer/doc/source/configuration.rst

 metadata
 ~~~~~~~~

-This option controls Meers ability to record decoded alert metadata to the ``metadata``
+This option controls Meer's ability to record decoded alert metadata to the ``metadata``
 SQL table.
 If "metadata" is detected within the EVE/JSON  and the ``metadata``
 decoder is enabled (controlled in the ``meer-core``),  then it will be recorded
 to the ``metadata`` SQL table.